Fretboard panels overview

 Scale chords derivation

 Diatonic chords dialog For each diatonic chord, the triad notes are shown.
 Each chord can be previewed (using “Pattern play”), added individually to the document, or added as part of a single “Add all” action.
+If "Add all" is used, subsequent use of Undo (⌘Z) in the document window will undo the addition of all seven chord fretboards.

 -